HandmadeMath/HandmadeMath/README.md

 [![Build Status](https://travis-ci.org/StrangeZak/Handmade-Math.svg?branch=master)](https://travis-ci.org/StrangeZak/Handmade-Math)

-Single-file cross-platform public domain game math library for C/C++
+A single-file, cross-platform, public domain game math library for C/C++.

+To get started, go download [the latest release](https://github.com/HandmadeMath/Handmade-Math/releases).

 _This library is free and will stay free, but if you would like to support development, or you are a company using HandmadeMath, please consider financial support._